MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 ## Time synchronization

 The servers and domain controllers onto which the sensor is installed must have time synchronized to within five minutes of each other.

-## Unified sensor prerequisites

-If you're deploying the unified Microsoft Defender for Endpoint and Defender for Identity sensor,

 ## Test your prerequisites